ShravanThakare/Dice-Game/README.md

 🌐 Live Demo
 Check out the live demo here.

-📦 Built With
-React: A JavaScript library for building user interfaces.
-Node.js: A JavaScript runtime.
-npm: A package manager for JavaScript.
 🛠️ Technologies Used
 React: A JavaScript library for building user interfaces.
 Node.js: A JavaScript runtime.
 npm: A package manager for JavaScript.

 📱 Note on Responsiveness
 Please note that the current version of the project is not fully responsive.
 I am actively working on improving the responsiveness, and updates will be made in the future.